Voles/voles.github.io/source/_posts/2015-07-08-exploring-es6.markdown

 The [repository on GitHub](https://github.com/Voles/es6-traceur-gulp) contains all source code, including documentation.

-I'll describe some of the new features I've tried and think are worth sharing.
+I'll describe some of the new features I've tried and think are worth to be shared.

 ## New String features